YouGuavas/patripples/README.md

 ###Crowd Flow Counter###
 Adjust this to count actual crowd flow - it currently just does a full timer multiplier, which is incorrect.

+##/portfolio##
+This is where you will find my most interesting projects.

+For fun, check out /portfolio/games.

+For utility, try /portfolio/sales.